 Although their large sizes can be overwhelming for new parents and children at first, it is easy to grow to love these birds.
 However, you may want to put some special considerations when taking care of them because these are large birds and require larger nests, more feeds, and lots of petting.

-If you show them affection, feed them enough, and give them warm protection, you can live with your chicken for as long as 5-8 years!
+If you show them affection, feed them enough, and give them warm protection, you can live with your chicken for as long as 5 to 8 years!

 Featured Image By: Leoniek van der Vliet, Shutterstock